 DBSA-OK does not have a religious affiliation of any kind.
 However, churches frequently donate their rooms and space for community use, and are therefore a common meeting place for DBSA support groups.

 I’m in crisis.
 Should I come to a support group for help?

-DBSA does not provide crisis services.
-If you are in crisis, having thoughts of hurting yourself or others, please call 911 or the Reach Out hotline at 1-800-522-9054.
+No. DBSA does not provide crisis services.
+If you’re in mental health crisis or having thoughts of hurting yourself or others CALL or TEXT 988, Oklahoma’s mental health lifeline.